 [The Son] is the head (kephalē) of the church body of which he is the beginning (archē) the firstborn of the dead, so that he himself may be first in everything.

 Paul’s main point in the passage where this verse comes from (Col. 1:15-18) is to show that Jesus is the creator, source, origin, and beginning of everything in the universe.
 This includes Jesus being the source and “author” of the Church.
 Paul used the word kephalē (head) in this context—the context of source and origin.

 In English the word “head” has many meanings.
 One metaphorical meaning of head is “leader” or “chief person”.
 In English the “head” of an organisation is the leader, the top person.
-In Koine Greek, the Greek of the New Testament, the word kephalē (head) also has metaphorical meanings; however “leader” or “chief person” is usually not one of them.
+In Koine Greek, the language of the New Testament, the word kephalē (“head”) also has metaphorical meanings; however “leader” or “chief person” is usually not one of them.

 One compelling piece of evidence that kephalē did not usually mean “leader” in Koine Greek is that the LSJ, one of the most exhaustive lexicons of Ancient Greek, does not include any definition of kephalē that approximates “leader” or “authority”.
 [The entire LSJ entry on kephalē is here.]